ISCC DID Method#

 1.4 ISCC-ID as DID#

-The ISCC DID method creates a mechanism to reference digital content with a globaly unique persistent identifier that does not require a centralized registration authority.
-Instead, the ISCC system defines an open and voluntary cross-chain registration protocol using cryptography and distributed ledger technology.
+The ISCC DID method creates a mechanism to reference digital content with a globally unique persistent identifier that does not require a centralized registration authority.
+Instead, the ISCC Discovery Protocol defines an open and voluntary declaration protocol operated by a federation of independent ISCC-HUBs that authenticate declarations with digital signatures and record them in verifiable transparency logs.

 Integrating ISCC with the DID system improves ISCC interoperability.
-DID documents provide standardized ways to discover services related to the referenced content and its registrant.
+DID documents provide standardized ways to discover services related to the referenced content and its declarer.
+Hubs issue declaration receipts as verifiable credentials that serve as independently verifiable proof of a declaration.

-At the same time ISCC would bring open content identification to the Decentalized Identifiers ecosystem.
+At the same time ISCC brings open content identification to the Decentralized Identifiers ecosystem.

 2. Method Syntax#